OliverVermeulen/sql-user-authentication-app/README.md

 - A dedicated Admin/Librarian sign in form
 - A live/real time search bar
-- More CRUD operations for authors table
+- More CRUD operations for tables

 ## Repo Link